Blakeney harbour

 Seals and Sandwich terns on Blakeney Point

 If you’re a nature lover, then head for the Blakeney area, where you can jump on a Beans Boats or Bishops Boats trip to see the UK’s largest seal colony or get some great birdwatching at Cley Marshes.
-Stay waterside at The Blakeney Hotel, nestle down by the water meadows of the Glaven Valley at The Wiveton Bell or go boho chic at impressive The Harper.
+Stay waterside at The Blakeney Hotel, nestle down by the water meadows of the Glaven Valley at The Wiveton Bell.

 A little to the west along the A149 coast road there’s also brilliant birdwatching at RSPB Titchwell and Homes Dunes Nature Reserve.
 Bring your binoculars and stay at Titchwell Manor or Briarfields.
 The more adventurous could head over to Scolt Head Island Nature Reserve from Brancaster beach, one of the sandiest in Norfolk and home of the wreck of SS Vina.
 If that floats your boat, stay at The White Horse.